Bernardo Gonçalves

 For the past six years, my research has focused on the future of AI as envisioned by Alan Turing (1912-1954), his machines and games, the foundations and ethics of AI, the future of machines in society & nature.
 I have 12+ years of research & development experience in AI and data-centric systems in academia and industry.

-I am an Affiliate Researcher at the Center for AI of the University of São Paulo and a member of the Knowledge-Enhanced Machine Learning group.
-Recently, I’ve been a Visiting Fellow of King’s College and a Research Affiliate of the Department of History and Philosophy of Science, University of Cambridge.
-I am about to join the National Laboratory for Scientific Computing, Brazil, as a permanent Research Scientist by appointment of the Ministry of Science, Technology, and Innovation of the Federal Republic of Brazil.
-My most recent research project lasted four years and was based at the Polytechnic School, University of São Paulo, Brazil.
+I am a Staff Research Scientist at the National Laboratory for Scientific Computing (LNCC), an institute of the Ministry of Science, Technology, and Innovation of the Federal Republic of Brazil.
+There I am founding the Turing Futures Lab.
+I am also Associate Editor of the IEEE Annals of the History of Computing, and an Associate Researcher at the Center for AI of the University of São Paulo (C4AI-USP), where I participate in the Knowledge-Enhanced Machine Learning group.
+I was a Visiting Fellow (2023-2024) of King’s College, Cambridge, and a Research Affiliate of the Department of History and Philosophy of Science, University of Cambridge.
+My former research project lasted four years and was based at the Polytechnic School, University of São Paulo, Brazil.
 It was entitled “The Future of AI: the Logical Structure of Alan Turing’s Argument” (supported by The São Paulo Research Foundation under grant 2019/21489-4).
 The output of this project includes:

-‘Passed the Turing Test: Living in Turing Futures’ (Intelligent Computing, a Science Partner Journal published by AAAS in affiliation with Zhejiang Lab - preprint)
+‘Passed the Turing Test: Living in Turing Futures’ (Intelligent Computing, a Science Partner Journal published by AAAS in affiliation with Zhejiang Lab - open access)

-‘Turing’s Test, a Beautiful Thought Experiment’ (IEEE Annals of the History of Computing)
+‘Turing’s Test, a Beautiful Thought Experiment’ (IEEE Annals of the History of Computing, open access)

 ‘What was the Turing test actually about?’
 (Nature, Letter to the Editor)